danaevenhaim/testing-app/testFile.md

-ThIS is a test file
+THis is a test file

 It has some lines